-Fermilab is dedicated to pursuing the most challenging problems in fundamental physics.
-A critical part of that adventure is bring the knowledge, excitement and understanding back to our very supportive communities.
+Fermilab pursues the most challenging problems in fundamental physics.
+A critical part of that adventure is to bring the knowledge, excitement and understanding to our communities.
 To that end, we share in the privilege and responsibility of reaching out to the broad Fermilab community, the local Illinois community, and students and public visitors from around the world.
-We believe in making the effort to help everyone understand the benefits of their investment in our work, to share the wonder in the mysteries of our universe.
+We are committed to help everyone understand the benefits of their investment in our work, and to share the wonder that we experience exploring the mysteries of our universe.

 How Physics Works